Table of Contents here.

 “You mean ‘has’ a great resume,” Ingrid said.

-“I did not err in my pronouncement, sister,” Birgit responded.
+“I did not err in my pronouncement,” Birgit responded.
 “I’ve met and fucked many a man like your boyfriend.
 They coast through life, buoyed by privilege.
 They may work hard, but they don’t know the sting of rejection.
 They seduce you by becoming the man they think you want them to be.
-That Hopper of yours needs to be knocked down a few pegs before he learns that many of his character traits are actually flaws.
-I fear you won’t knock him down until the day you divorce him.”
+That Hopper of yours needs to learn that many of his character traits are actually flaws.
+I fear he will not recognize this about himself until the day you divorce him.”

-Ingrid lied to Hopper about what Birgit had told her; only after they were married did she reveal Birgit’s true assessment.
+Ingrid lied to Hopper about what Birgit had told her.
+Only after they were married did she hint at Birgit’s true assessment.
+Hopper shrugged off the reassessment; it was the past.

 Hopper methodically moved from room to room, opening drawers, cabinets, and boxes.
 He was not worried about the silver or even the jewelry.
 He bypassed her impressive collection of vibrators and the section in her personal library devoted to erotic literature.
 He opened the safe in her home office using the combination Heidi had provided.
 He discovered a (presumably illegal) Glock 42 pistol and two clips of ammunition, her will, her DNR order, $100,000 in cash, a ring of keys, and a list of all her passwords, including to her Bitcoin wallet.
 He locked the safe with its contents intact, save for the keys.
 Their attorney could empty the safe.
 Ingrid and Heidi would want the keys as soon as possible.